Joshua Muravchik

-Joshua Muravchik (born September 17, 1947 in New York City) is a neoconservative political scholar.
-A distinguished fellow at the DC-based World Affairs Institute.
-He is also an adjunct professor at the DC-based Institute of World Politics (since 1992) and a former fellow at the Foreign Policy Institute of Johns Hopkins University’s School of Advanced International Studies (SAIS) (2009 – 2014).
+Joshua Muravchik (born September 17, 1947, in New York City) is a neoconservative political scholar.
+He resides in Washington, DC based World Affairs Institute, he is also an adjunct professor at the DC based Institute of World Politics (since 1992) and a former fellow at the Foreign Policy Institute of Johns Hopkins University’s School of Advanced International Studies (SAIS) (2009 – 2014).
 He was formerly a fellow at the George W. Bush Institute (2012–2013), a resident scholar at the American Enterprise Institute (1987–2008), and a scholar in residence at the Washington Institute for Near East Policy (1985).

-Muravchik was one of the group of writers who moved away from the political left in the 1960s and 1970s and came to be called "neoconservatives."
+Muravchik was one of the group of writers who moved away from the political left in the 1960s and 1970s and came to be called neoconservatives.
 In 1986, a Wall Street Journal editor wrote: "Joshua Muravchik may be the most cogent and careful of the neoconservative writers on foreign policy."
-Muravchik wrote in defense of neoconservative position when it became highly controversial during the years of George W. Bush’s presidency.
+Muravchik wrote in defense of neoconservative position when it became controversial during the years of George W. Bush’s presidency.

 Since his transition to neoconservatism, much of Muravchik's work has focused on defending Israel from critics on the left – he opposes a Palestinian right of return on the grounds that it will upset the Jewish character of Israel's demographics – and advocating for military action against Iran (in 2006, 2011 and 2015 he authored op-eds advocating for a pre-emptive strike against Iran).

-Early Life
+Early life

 Muravchik was born September 17, 1947 in New York City.
 His father, Emanuel Muravchik, was a leading American Jewish socialist.

 Joshua Muravchik initially adopted his father's political leanings– he was National Chairman of the Young People's Socialist League (YPSL) from 1968 to 1973, and executive director of the Coalition for a Democratic Majority from 1977 to 1979.
 He was also an aide to the late Congressman James G. O'Hara (D-Mich.) in 1975 and to the late Senator Daniel Patrick Moynihan (D-NY) in 1977 and as a campaign aide to the late Senator Henry M. Jackson in his pursuit of the 1976 Democratic presidential nomination.